alexfabianb94/alexfabianb94/README.md

 ### Hi there 👋, my name is Alex Barrales Araneda.
 I am an Industrial Engineer graduated from the University of Bío-Bío 🧑‍🎓.
-I’m currently working on the University of Bío-Bío 🏛
+I’m currently working at the  University of Bío-Bío 🏛.

 <!--
 **alexfabianb94/alexfabianb94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.